Can bookkeepers earn commission on business loan referrals?

 For a bookkeeper with 30–50 business clients:

-This is additional income on top of your existing bookkeeping service — with no additional work after the initial introduction.
+This is additional income on top of your existing bookkeeping service, with no additional work after the initial introduction.
+See our full accountant lending commission guide for a detailed earnings breakdown.

 How it works in practice